Frittata with Oven-Dried Tomatoes and Cheddar

 - Hot sauce or salsa, for topping (optional) Add to list

-In a 10- to 12-inch cast iron skillet, sauté onion in 1 tablespoon oil over medium heat until very soft and lightly browned.
+In a 10- to 12-inch cast iron skillet, sauté onions in 1 tablespoon oil over medium heat until very soft and lightly browned.
 Turn down the heat and continue cooking for about 10 minutes.
 Stir in garlic and red pepper flakes and cook for 1 minute.

 Preheat the broiler.
 Adjust oven shelf 5 to 6 inches from the heat.

-In the same skillet, heat remaining 2 tablespoons olive oil over medium heat.
+In the same skillet, heat remaining 2 tablespoons oil over medium heat.
 Add egg mixture and evenly distribute ingredients in the pan with a fork.
 Turn heat down to medium-low and cook about 8 minutes.
 The key is to cook the eggs nice and slow.
 If you're not sure, gently slip a spatula under eggs to see how firm they have become before you set under broiler.
 When all but the center of the eggs is done, (they'll still be a little wobbly), place the pan under the broiler for 30 to 60 seconds, or until slightly browned and firm.

 Let the finished eggs rest for 10 minutes before serving.
-Remove with a spatula, carefully dislodging the egg from around the inside of the pan first.
+Remove with a spatula, carefully dislodging the frittata from around the inside of the pan first.
 The frittata should slip right out onto a large plate.

 Top with hot sauce or salsa.

 If you don't have a cast iron skillet, get one — it's a must-have!
 This is the kind of dish for which they were made.
 In the meantime, substitute a regular oven-proof fry pan.